How to Avoid Online Fraud

 Never reveal your PIN or password to anyone

-Once someone asks you online for a password, PIN, or one-time security code you receive by phone from a financial institution, you know they are a scammer.
-It's one of the basic rules with banks and other such institutions that they will never ask you to reveal this to them when you're in contact with them by phone or online.
+If someone online asks you for a password, PIN, or one-time security code you've received by phone from your financial institution, you know they are a fraudster.
+Banks, credit unions and other financial institutions will never ask you to reveal this information to them when you're speaking with them by phone or online.

-Beware of phone calls claiming to be from your financial account holders
+Beware of phone calls claiming to be from your financial institution or credit card provider.

 Many fraudsters begin by phoning their victims claiming there has been a breach of security on an account or credit card with some e-commerce site.
-Typically, they will then ask for more details such as PINs or passwords, claiming they need this private information to secure the account.
+Typically, they will then ask for more details such as PINs or passwords.
+They claim they need this private information to secure your account.

 If you co-operate, they may then tell you all your money has to be moved to a secure account (i.e., theirs).

-These calls are fake and, as already noted, no bank will ever ask you for your PIN or password over the phone.
-If you receive such a call, take no action other than contacting the institution in question yourself to ensure there is no problem.
+These calls are fake and no bank, credit union or financial institution will ever ask you for your PIN or password over the phone.
+If you receive such a call, hang up and contact the institution in question to ensure there is no problem.

 What to do if you think you are being defrauded